Eledone schultzei

 Eledone schultzei, the brush-tipped octopus, is a rare species of octopus.
 It has previously been known by other taxonomic names (synonyms) including Eledone thysanophora and Aphrodoctopus schultzei.

 Distribution

 It is found off the South African coast from Saldanha Bay to Table Bay in less than 10m of water.

 Description

 The brush-tipped octopus has a round body with eight arms and no shell.
 Its arms have one row of suckers.
+Brush-like digitate are found at the end of each of its arms, except for the hectocotylus.

 Ecology

 Its habits are mostly unknown, but it feeds on small crustaceans.